Recycling feathers and down from your duvet

 - Grass that has been recently treated.

-- String, wool or cotton - only cut into small lengths less than 7.5cm long.
+- String, wool or cotton - only if cut into small lengths less than 7.5cm long.

-- No plastic string or fishing line - they can cause harm.
+- Plastic string or fishing line - they can cause harm.

 Other top tips: